 And immediately feels dejected because fighting villains isn’t a challenge anymore.

-One running gag that kept me on the edge of my seat (judge me as you will!) was the question, "Just how powerful is Saitama?"
+One running gag that kept me on the edge of my seat the first time I watched the first season (judge me as you will!) was the question, “Just how powerful is Saitama?”
 Is there a monster that can even injure him, much less defeat him?
-Is there another hero who can top him, even if he's not in the least bit interested in competing with them?
+Is there another hero who can top him, even if he’s not in the least bit interested in competing with them?

 And will he ever have a peaceful day where he can just walk down to the corner store without being assaulted by giant mosquitoes or towering giants?